jacksonntag/data-science/library/challenge_analytic_report_and_research_proposal/content.md

 * Use at least 2-3 different types of charts to display the data.
 * Be clear about any assumptions you make about the data and validate those assumptions if possible.
 * Ensure that your dataset actually has the information to answer the questions you're asking.
 Does the dataset have a bias?
 Is it incomplete?
 Problems with your dataset can easily lead to problems in your analysis if you don't address them.

+## Assignment

+When you're ready, submit your final _Report_ at the bottom of this page.
+Try to have a final discussion with your mentor about your work before you present your capstone.